E3 2011

 The Electronic Entertainment Expo 2011 (E3 2011) was the 17th E3 held.
 The event took place at the Los Angeles Convention Center in Los Angeles, California.
 It began on June 7, 2011, and ended on June 9, 2011, with 46,800 total attendees.
 E3 2011 was broadcast on the G4 channel.

 The main highlights of the 2011 show included a demonstration of Sony's next-generation handheld game console, the PlayStation Vita; the official introduction of Nintendo's Wii U home console; and the unveiling of Microsoft's Halo 4.

+On June 8, Sega held the Sonic Boom 2011 concert at Club Nokia which featured performances from the rock band Crush 40 and Alex Makhlouf of Cash Cash.

 Press conferences

 As in previous years, the conference was dominated by announcements from the three main console manufacturers: Microsoft, Sony and Nintendo.
 Tech analysts considered the unveiling of Nintendo's Wii U and its then-unnamed tablet controller to be E3's biggest event, with Sony's PlayStation Vita handheld console also generating considerable press attention.
 The Wii U system was credited by several media outlets as a "next-generation" console.
 Microsoft did not announce any major hardware releases, but did showcase a number of games for its Kinect controller-free gaming system.